eclipse-bluechi/bluechi/doc/docs/cross_node_dependencies/usage.md

     RemainAfterExit=yes
     ```

-Lets try out the example services from above:
+Let's try out the example services from above:

 ```bash
 # start the source service and check status